neuropathbasel-pub/CnQuant/README.md

 - [CQcase](https://github.com/neuropathbasel-pub/CQcase)
 - [CQall](https://github.com/neuropathbasel-pub/CQall)

-CnQuant seamlessly integrates raw data from multiple kit versions (450k, EPICv1, and EPICv2), merging it into an Illumina Infinium Methylation array 450k format for consistent downstream processing.
+CnQuant seamlessly unifies raw data from multiple kit versions (450k, EPICv1, and EPICv2) by merging it into an Illumina Infinium Methylation array 450k format for downstream processing.
-Leveraging this harmonized data, [CQcalc](https://github.com/neuropathbasel-pub/CQcalc) computes copy number variants (CNVs) and [CQcase](https://github.com/neuropathbasel-pub/CQcase) visualizes these results for every processed IDAT pair, offering clinicians clear, actionable insights.
+Based on the harmonized data, [CQcalc](https://github.com/neuropathbasel-pub/CQcalc) computes copy number variants (CNVs) and [CQcase](https://github.com/neuropathbasel-pub/CQcase) visualizes these results for every processed IDAT pair, displaying potentially actionable targets in point-of-care settings.
-Beyond case-based CNV analysis, [CQall plotter](https://github.com/neuropathbasel-pub/CQall_plotter) generates tumor entity-specific summary plots that highlight recurrent CNV patterns.
+Beyond case-specific CNV analysis, the [CQall plotter](https://github.com/neuropathbasel-pub/CQall_plotter) plotter computes tumor entity-specific summary plots from case collections, which highlights recurrent CNV patterns.
-The summary plots are visualized with [CQall](https://github.com/neuropathbasel-pub/CQall).
+Summary plots are visualized with [CQall](https://github.com/neuropathbasel-pub/CQall).
-In sum, CnQuant simplifies complex workflows, delivering robust results in an intuitive package.
+In sum, CnQuant simplifies complex workflows, delivering robust results in short time in an intuitive package.
 CnQuant is optimized for low-latency data visualization and inspection.
-The CNV data is pre-analyzed on a local server and stored in parquet files for rapid viewing and examination through the web-based frontends [CQcase](https://github.com/neuropathbasel-pub/CQcase) and [CQall](https://github.com/neuropathbasel-pub/CQall).
+Microarray data are pre-analyzed on a local server and stored in Parquet files for rapid viewing and examination through the web-based frontends [CQcase](https://github.com/neuropathbasel-pub/CQcase) and [CQall](https://github.com/neuropathbasel-pub/CQall).

 # Requirements

-If you do not have Docker installed on your system, proceed to Docker installation documentation for your platform.</br>
+A Docker installation is required.
-After the installation, ensure to carry out the post-installation steps to run the container as a non-root user.
+Ensure to carry out the Docker post-installation steps to run the container as a non-root user.
-If you are not familiar with docker, you might be interested in [Docker Curriculum](https://docker-curriculum.com/).
+If new to Docker, the [Docker Curriculum](https://docker-curriculum.com/) might be helpful.

-In case of running CnQuant applications on a server without internet access, you will need to download all docker images and transfer them to your host machine:
+In case of running CnQuant applications on a server without internet access, you will need to download all docker images elsewhere and transfer them to your Docker host:

 ``` bash
 docker pull \
 neuropathologiebasel/cqcalc:latest \